-This part of the guide explains how to pair the controller to your device.
-Before you start, make sure the controller is charged up.
+This part of the guide explains how to pair the gamepad to your phone or tablet.
+Before you start, make sure the controller is fully charged.

-On the PS4 controller, press and hold the PS button (it's the one in the middle, at the bottom).
-You can release it when the light bar starts flashing white.
+On the PS4 controller, press and hold the PS button and the Share button at the same time.
+When the light bar starts flashing, you can release the buttons.

 Once your controller is connected, it should work properly right away.
 However, we've covered the two most common problems that can crop up below.

-If you're finding that there's a delay between pressing a button and the screen reacting, the connection could be unstable.
-To fix that, download a free app called 'Bluetooth Auto Connect' from Google Play (you can find a link to it here).
+If there's a delay between pressing a button and the screen responding, the connection could be unstable.
+To fix that, download a free app called 'Bluetooth Auto Connect' from Google Play.

-Once it's installed, connect the controller to your phone as above and open the app.
+Once it's installed, connect the controller to your phone as above and open Bluetooth Auto Connect.

 Tap Advanced options > Debug.

-Return to the main app screen by pressing Back.
+Return to the main app screen by pressing the Back button.

 Tap the box next to your PS4 controller to turn on automatic connection.

-Now, if anything interrupts the signal, the app will quickly reconnect it to stop lagging.
+Now, if anything interrupts the signal, the app will quickly reconnect to stop the controller from lagging.

-The controller's buttons will automatically map to the app.
-If you want to swap them round, an app called 'Multilanguage Key Redefiner' from Google Play lets you assign them the way you want (you can find it here).
+The controller's buttons are set automatically.
+If you want to swap them round, an app called 'Multilanguage Key Redefiner' from Google Play lets you assign them the way you want.

-With the control connected, open the app and choose what key each button represents.
-You can also use it to change the on-screen keyboard round if you like.
+With the controller connected, open Multilanguage Key Redefiner and choose what key each button represents.

 Hopefully that's you sorted, but if you need more help, you can get in touch with a Team Knowhow Expert here.